Mutual information area laws for thermal free fermions: Free fermionic models

 for $i,j\in \zz_N$.
 This situation is depicted in Fig.\ \ref{fig:1d}.
 The most important special case is constituted by the fermionic variant of the {\it XX model}, which is originally a model for spin-$1/2$ systems.
 Here, we directly consider its fermionic instance, by virtue of the Jordan Wigner transformation.
 In this language,

 for $a,b\in\rr$ and $2<k\in \nn$, so that $V$ is a circulant matrix with $a$ on the main diagonal and $b$ on the first off-diagonal.
 All these models are integrable and exactly solvable.
 Thermal states are defined entirely by the collection of second moments of fermionic operators.
 The arbitrary finite range of interactions has in the main text been chosen for simplicity of notation only, and exponentially decaying interactions can easily be accommodated as well.
-A generalisation to exponentially decaying interactions is possible.
-Since $V$ is circulant, we find the spectrum $\{\varepsilon_k\}$ of $V$ to be
+Since $V$ is circulant, we find the spectrum $\{\varepsilon_k\}$ of $V$ to \je{satisfy}

 For the well-studied fermionic variant of the XX model, see Eq.\ (\ref{XX}), one gets the familiar expression